- Clinical science

 The differential diagnoses listed here are not exhaustive.

 - Rotavirus vaccination (a live attenuated vaccine) is recommended unless there is a contraindication.
-These may include:
+Contraindications include: